top of page

 To Feel is to Discover Wisdom

-We grow by feeling — not suppressing, fixing, or bypassing.
+We grow by feeling, rather than suppressing, fixing, or bypassing.

 How I Walk with You